iVuDang/COMP-1633-F23-C--Notes-Exercises/README.md

 * A function must have a single exit point (i.e. return statement), at the end of the function body, at most one return statement for each function.
 * One function, one job.
+Properly modular (approx. 25 lines or less).
 * Keep calculations separate from output and return statements.
 Use variables to store intermediate calcs.
 * Each variable should have exactly one purpose.
 * All local variable declarations at the top of each function, before the statements.